dinesh-k-natarajan/CarND-BehavioralCloning/README.md

 ## **1. Dataset**
 ### **1.1 About the dataset**

-The dataset contains recordings of driving behavior in Track 1 of Udacity's Simulator Environment.
+The dataset can be obtained by running the Simulator in Training Mode and recording the driving.
+The dataset used here contains recordings of driving behavior in Track 1 of Udacity's Simulator Environment.

 The dataset contains the following features of the driving behavior at a given time instant: